 Either player involved in a dispute can request observer intervention; agreement between the players is not required and team captains need not be involved or consulted.
 If one player requests your intervention and the other player still wants to discuss the matter, you may give them a short time to attempt to work it out themselves if it appears that this extended discussion may be fruitful.
-If such a discussion initially appears to have promise but begins to drag on towards the recommended 20-second limit, inform the players that they need to decide quickly or you will rule.
+If such a discussion initially appears to have promise but begins to drag on towards the recommended 20-second limit, inform the players that they need to decide quickly or it will be a contested call and the disc will be returned to the thrower.
 If both players come to you immediately without trying to work out a dispute themselves, you should ask them to at least make an attempt.
-Where it is obvious that the players will not agree, you can simply rule quickly.
+If the players cannot agree after such a discussion and neither player asks for an observer ruling, you should simply return the disc to the thrower.